yellow-footed-honeyguide/uc/Readme.md

 🌋 Type with Familiar Finesse! ⌨️

-uc (Unix Calculator) embraces your ~/.inputrc! 🏠 Unleash your bash and zsh muscle memory as you effortlessly navigate, edit, and recall commands like a seasoned pro! 😎 Let your fingers fly across the keyboard, harnessing the power of familiar hotkeys and shortcuts!
+uc (Unix Calculator) embraces your ~/.inputrc! 🏠 Unleash your bash and zsh muscle memory as you effortlessly navigate, edit, and recall commands like a seasoned pro!

 🌋 Tackle Giant Numbers! 💪